-Complete Guide to Top Online Systems Engineering Degrees
+Complete Guide to Best Online Systems Engineering Degrees

 Continue reading for more information about careers in the field and the importance of choosing an accredited degree.
 We also provide a list of top-ranked online programs in systems engineering to help you explore your options.

-2018 Top Online Schools Offering a Master's in Systems Engineering
+2018 Best Online Schools Offering a Master's in Systems Engineering

-These 16 colleges represent the best value schools for online master's in system engineering programs based on annual cost and scholarly merit.
-Ranked #6, Georgia Institute of Technology leads these schools in academic strength at 87%.
+These 14 colleges represent the best value schools for online master's in system engineering programs based on annual cost and scholarly merit.
+Ranked #5 and #11 respectively, University of California - Los Angeles and Lehigh University lead these schools in academic strength at 83%.
 With an annual tuition rate of $7,680, Arizona State University has the lowest tuition of the group.

 |Rank||School||Annual Tuition||Academic Strength|